10 ways you’re making your homeschool day harder than it needs to be ~

 Preserve your sanity at all costs!
 If the morning forecast predicts sunny and over 50 degrees, do not by any means continue with the normal indoor routine.

-Take school outside for the day, or cancel it entirely so you can enjoy the fresh air with your babes.
+Head outside to accomplish some of your homeschool day, or cancel lessons entirely so you can enjoy the fresh air with your babes.

 3. Doing too much yourself.